the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 And using the certificates, the demand can now be satisfied with people offering this skill.

 Some exemplary skills for which courses are already held are version control tools like git, HPC topics like multithreading, MPI and GPU computations, FAIR principles.

-##### HPC certification

-The HPC Certification Forum has developed a competence standard [@HPCCFCompetencies] to facilitate the creation of a HPC certification program [@Kunkel2020a; @Kunkel2020b].
-This competence standard is currently being built upon by the CASTIEL 2 [@CASTIEL2] project in collaboration with initiatives funded by the European High Performance Computing Joint Undertaking (EuroHPC JU) to create a framework for HPC certification [@EuroHPCJU2023].

-##### Bioinformatics certification

-The Curriculum Task Force of the International Society for Computational Biology (ISCB) curates a database of degrees and certificates in bioinformatics [@BioinformaticsCertification; @Mulder2018].
-The database includes Bachelor and Master's degree programs and specializations, Ph.D. programs, and certificates from graduate schools.

 ##### Micro-accreditation and digital certificates